1JigSaW/1JigSaW/README.md

 20. Django.
 Detailed Guide by Hollow Adrian, Kaplan-Moss Jacob
 21. Python Machine Learning By Example: The easiest way to get into machine learning by Yuxi (Hayden) Liu
 22. The Linux Command Line, 2nd Edition: A Complete Introduction by William Shotts
+23. C Programming Language, 2nd Edition 2nd Edition by Brian W. Kernighan
+24. Start Small, Stay Small.
+A Developer's Guide to Launching a Startup by Rob Walling